msc-computer-science-group-4/New-Bank-Group-4/README.md

 Majority of the methods for these commands are based in the server/NewBankClient.java and server/NewBank.java classes, however there are some that are implemented in other classes.

 1. Show My Accounts - Java method associated to it: showMyAccounts()
-2. Transfer to another user - Java method associated to it: transferToUser()
+2. Transfer to another user - Java method associated to it: transferToUser() (based within the server/NewBank.java class)
 3. Transfer to another owned account - Java method associated to it transferToSelf() (based within the server/NewBank.java class)
 4. Create New Account - Java method associated to it createLoginAccount()
 5. Close an Account - Java method associated to it: closeAccount() (based within the server/Customer.java class)